ATTron/Buffalo-Snes-xboxdrv/README.md

-# Buffalo-SNES-xboxdrv
+# xboxdrv_controller_configs

-Buffalo Snes xboxdrv - script to map snes controller to work with steam using xboxdrv & evtest running in arch linux.
+xboxdrv_controller_configs - script to map snes & ps3 controllers to work with steam using xboxdrv & evtest running in arch linux.

 # Usage